uconn health

 Post-award considerations

-• Reporting requirements: PIs will need to prepare a brief report, using this Award Report Template to summarize project progress at the end of the award period.
+• Reporting requirements: PIs will need to prepare a brief report, using this Award Report Template to summarize project progress within one month of posting final expenses unless an extension from the OVPR has been received.

 • Further reports on project outcomes may be requested in the future to track return on investment.